rdpstaff/Xander_assembler/README.md

  * Output 2: merged nucleotide contigs (nucl_merged.fasta)
  * Output 3: unmerged nucleotide and protein contigs (gene_starts.txt_nucl.fasta and gene_starts.txt_prot.fasta)
 ```

-Post-assembly processing included in run_xander_skel.sh.
-The Clustering and Chimera removal steps are neccesary to remove contigs with minor variations and chimeric seqs.

-Note: One should use the final_nucl.fasta, final_prot.fasta and final_prot_aligned.fasta as the final set of contigs assembled by Xander.

 * Cluster (RDP mcClust https://github.com/rdpstaff/Clustering.
 Longest contigs are chosen as the representative contigs )
 ```